luis-guerra/luis-guerra.github.io/_posts/2017-10-26-DebianServer.markdown

 ---

 ## [](#header-2) About this post
-Here I will briefly configure a `Debian` machine so it serves as a `SSH server` and an `Apache web server`.
+Here I will briefly explain how to configure a `Debian` virtual machine so it serves as a `SSH server` and an `Apache web server`.
 Administrator access is required for any of the steps below.

 * * *